Analysis: Here’s a look at what’s in the final version of the Republican tax bill

 Overall, the Tax Cut and Jobs Act is the largest one-time reduction in the corporate tax rate in American history: from 35 percent down to 21.
 The bill also lowers taxes for the vast majority of Americans and small-business owners – at least until the cuts expire after eight years.

 Last-minute changes to the Republicans’ big plan gave a larger tax break to the wealthy and preserved certain tax savings for the middle class, including the student loan interest deduction, the deduction for excessive medical expenses, and the tax break for graduate students.
-A change Friday morning to win over Rubio gives expand the working-class families who kids a few hundred dollars more in money back from the government.
+A change Friday morning to win over Rubio gives working-class families who have kids a few hundred dollars more back from the government.

 Here’s a rundown of what’s in the final bill.
 The full text is expected to be released to the public Friday and voted on early next week.